realthunder/sexp_parser/Readme.rst

 function `parseSexp()` can be used to convert plain text form S-Expression into the list-based representation

-The class `Sexpression` is the top class for objects representing a parsed expression.
+The class `Sexp` is the top class for objects representing a parsed expression.

 If you only need a non-semantic-checking parser, you can use `SexpParser` as